Meet the 9 new General Authority Seventies

 Jorge Eduardo Torres Becerra was born in Salt Lake City, Utah, on Dec.
 18, 1962, to Juan C. Becerra and Celia T. Becerra.
 He was raised in Salt Lake City.

 After serving a full-time mission in Arcadia, California, Elder Becerra married Debbie Ilene Schneberger in the Salt Lake Temple on Aug.
 10, 1984.
-They are the parents of four children.
+They are the parents of five children.

 Elder Becerra received a degree in general studies from the University of Utah and an associate of arts degree in accounting from Salt Lake Community College; he also studied business at the University of Phoenix.
 He became a partner of Allegis Advisor Group, a financial advisory company.
 Most recently he has worked as an investment adviser for Intermountain Financial Partners.
 Elder Becerra has served as a full-time missionary in Arcadia, California, Young Men president, counselor in a mission presidency, seminary teacher, bishop, stake president and president of the California Arcadia mission.
 At the time of his call, he was serving as an Area Seventy and a member of the Fifth Quorum of the Seventy in the Utah Area.